nidefawl/bass-studio/Notes.md

-# Ideas
+# Random Ideas
 Add optional horizontal grid steps to automation (allow offset/scale?)
-Cleanup automation stuff: setParamValue is called with inconsistent flags
-Resizing a clip can stop held notes.
-This has to be handled somehow
 Add a keyboard on the bottom, make it small so its not using up screenspace.
 Display all held notes from all tracks in different colors so I can quickly see what key the song is currently in etc.
-Automation sub tracks are not removed from track when moving plugin to another track
 Exp/Log slopes for automation data
 Basic +/- pitch for wave samples
 Sample database
 Categories for plugins (at least effects/instruments for now)
 Selection info (Show duration in bars/secs/samples)
-Add a way to copy clips + automation or only clips (keybind? key modifier?)
 Parallel groups for plugins
-Make startup.cpp only compile into daw-application
 Allow sonogram to be used in a mouse over popup window (not working)
 Tool to auto process samples: run samples thru specific vst preset, run samples thru my effect chains (that I extract from ableton projects)
 "Duplicate muted" for tracks/plugins/etc: Duplicates the instance but keeps it muted/inactive